PA Partners in the Arts

 These grants are administered by the Cultural Alliance of York County, but are funded by the taxpayers of the Commonwealth through the PA Council on the Arts.
 These grants expand CAYC’s mission to support the creative community.

 PPA Project Stream Information

 As our region’s PPA partner, the Cultural Alliance is here to help you through the grant process.
 If you have any questions or would like a phone or in-person walk-through of the project stream grant, email Jennifer Glassmyer or call the Cultural Alliance at 717-812-9255 to schedule.
-You can also attend our upcoming general info session for any interested organization or individual to help them with the PPA Project Stream Applications.
-The date/location of our next session is:
+You can also call the PPA help hotline at 1-800-379-7448

 PPA Partners focus on making arts programs available to every Commonwealth resident, with a focus on previously under-served communities and regions in Pennsylvania.
 All projects must be publicized and open to the general public.